BartekPog/modelcreator/readme.md

 ### Development

 Have a feature idea or just want to help?
-Take a look at the issues tab or make a pull request!
+Take a look at the [issues tab](https://github.com/BartekPog/modelcreator/issues)!